nostrband/askexperts/README.md

 await expert.start();
 ```

-## MCP Servers
+## MCP Servers and Proxy

-The AskExperts SDK includes MCP (Model Context Protocol) servers that can be used to integrate with AI assistants.
-These servers provide simplified interfaces for finding experts, asking questions, and receiving answers.
+The AskExperts SDK includes MCP (Model Context Protocol) servers and an OpenAI-compatible proxy that can be used to integrate with AI assistants.
+These components provide simplified interfaces for finding experts, asking questions, and receiving answers.

 ### Standard MCP Server